 Editorial Hélène has served as a judge for the 2016 PEN Center USA Translation Award, the 2015 Writer’s Digest Challenge, and the 2014 Rabindranath Tagore Award.
 She also volunteered as a mentor in AWP’s Writer-to-Writer program.

-Hélène co-edits Plume and Fulcrum: An Anthology of Poetry and Aesthetics, and contributes essays to The London Magazine.
+Hélène co-edits Plume and Fulcrum: An Annual of Poetry and Aesthetics, and contributes essays to The London Magazine.

 Hélène played Fuffi in Lasse Hallström’s Chocolat, Candy in Lawrence Kasdan’s Mumford, Mrs. Russell in Stealing Roses, Natasha Loizeau in Interview, the French Food Critic in The Hundred-Foot Journey, a BBC Reporter in Dawn of the Planet of the Apes and World War Z, and the French Announcer in Jurassic World.